google-research/bleurt/README.md

   -bleurt_checkpoint=bleurt-tiny-512
 ```

-Note: the checkpoints are not calibrated like BLEU; the results are not in the range [0,1].
-Instead, they simulate the human ratings of the [WMT Metrics Shared Task](http://www.statmt.org/wmt19/metrics-task.html), which are standardized per annotator.
-We advise to use the metrics for comparison, and recommend against interpreting the absolute values.

 The column `max #tokens` specifies the size of BLEURT's input.
 Internally, the model tokenizes candidate and the reference, concatenates them, then adds 3 special tokens.
 The field indicates the maximum total number of [WordPiece tokens](https://github.com/google/sentencepiece).
 If the threshold is exceeded, BLEURT truncates the input.

-A higher number of tokens leads to a larger memory footprint.
+**Note 1:** The checkpoints are not calibrated like BLEU; the results are not in the range [0,1].
+Instead, they simulate the human ratings of the [WMT Metrics Shared Task](http://www.statmt.org/wmt19/metrics-task.html), which are standardized per annotator.
+We advise to use the metrics for comparison, and recommend against interpreting the absolute values.
+See [here](https://github.com/google-research/bleurt/issues/1) for more information about BLEURT's calibration.

+**Note 2:** Each checkpoint is a different model.
+Thus the results produced by different checkpoints are not directly comparable with each other.

 In generally, the larger the checkpoints the more accurate the ratings.
 The following table compares BLEURT's performance to that of the best approaches available at the time of writing on the [WMT Metrics shared task 2019](http://www.statmt.org/wmt19/).
 We report the Kendall Tau between the metrics and human ratings, higher is better.

 Model                  | Max #tokens| de-en| fi-en| gu-en|kk-en | lt-en|ru-en | zh-en| **Average** |